delprzemo/react-cheatsheet/README.md

 =================

 **Q: How can we declare the component??**

 A: Use class extending React.Component use function with React.FC type.

 **Q: What is a difference between function component and class component?**

 A: Components defined as classes currently provide more features.
 Anyway, hooks can change that.

 **Q: In what type of component can we use hooks?**

 A: Function component

 **Q: How can we inject some html from parent component to child component?**

 A: Using content projection - > this.props.children will keep parent html element.
 See [Content projection](https://github.com/delprzemo/react-cheatsheet#content-projection "content-projection")

 **Q: Describe useEffect hook**

 A: UseEffect can replace componentDidMount, componentDidUpdate, componentWillUnmount and other life cycle component events.
 See [Basic hooks](https://github.com/delprzemo/react-cheatsheet#basic-hooks "Basic-hooks")

 **Q: What is the difference between state and props??**

 A: The state decides about the update to a component’s object.
 When state changes, the component is re-rendered.
 Props are parameters passed from parent component to child component.

 **Q: What is a higher order component??**

 A: Basically its's parametrized component.
+It allows to reuse particular component in many ways.
 Sample implementation:
 ```jsx
 const myHoc = settings => WrappedComponent => {